SolarEdge Technologies, Inc. (SEDG) — Company Research

 Bear Case

 - Sustained ~19% short interest signals persistent scepticism.
-Per yfinance shortPercentOfFloat (pulled 2026-05-26): 19.1% — short interest has remained elevated through the rebound, indicating ongoing market caution about the durability of the recovery and the competitive position.
+Per yfinance shortPercentOfFloat (pulled 2026-05-26): 19.1% of float, short interest has remained elevated through the rebound.

 3. What Does SolarEdge Actually Do?